core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Example 6

-In the example shown in {{fig-example-reverse-proxy-without-end-to-end}}, message exchanges are protected with OSCORE over the following legs.
+In the example shown in {{fig-example-reverse-proxy-without-end-to-end}}, message exchanges are protected with OSCORE as follows.

 * Between the client and the proxy, using the OSCORE Security Context CTX_C_P.
 The client uses the OSCORE Sender ID 0x20 when using OSCORE with the proxy.